CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### **Treasure**

 Behind the counter, a securely locked iron strongbox can be found, requiring the skills of a proficient thief with the proper tools.
 To unlock it, one must succeed in a DC 20 Dexterity check.
-This pay chest, overlooked during the turmoil of past battles, houses 600 copper pieces, 180 silver pieces, 90 electrum pieces, and 60 bronze coins.
+This pay chest, overlooked during the turmoil of past battles, 2400 copper coins, and 105 bronze coins.

 ### **6. South Barracks**